Forecasting Cash Flow

 The first step in cash flow forecasting is gathering historical data on cash inflows and outflows.
 This data provides a baseline for understanding the business’s past cash flow patterns and helps identify any recurring trends or seasonality.

-See also Time Series Forecasting
+See also Forecasting Bias

 Businesses should gather financial statements, bank statements, accounts receivable and payable reports, and other relevant records.
 The historical data should cover a sufficient period, typically at least one year but ideally longer, to capture any annual or seasonal variations.